serverless/dashboard/docs/product/upgrade-guide.md

 The new version of Serverless Console no longer depends on the Serverless Framework to add the Lambda extension via Layers to your lambda functions.

+## Can I keep using Serverless Console?

+If you deploy your `serverless.yml` with `console: true` removed, you will no longer be able to monitor it in Serverless Console.
+Deployments with `console: true` will fail after October 25th.
+To keep using Serverless Console do not deploy with `console: true` prior to October 25th.
+Then follow the steps for "Action items after October 25th at 10AM PDT" to update to the latest version of Serverless Framework and Serverless Console.

 ### What will happen if I don’t complete the action items before October 25th?